Zilliqa/ZIP/zips/zip-11.md

 contribute actively to network activity and ecosystem growth and have enough skin-in-the-game to make impactful governance decisions.
 Achieving this with ZILs, more than 2 years after their initial issuance is difficult if not impossible.
-Hence, the rationale behind issuing gZILs.
+Hence, the _raison d'etre_ of gZILs.

 Furthermore, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that this can be materialised.
 For instance, since